 What does it mean to think like a manager?
-That subject receives little attention.
-We tell people don’t be managers, be great leaders.
-But separating management and leadership is risky.
-Leadership without management produces a disconnected approach that promotes arrogance, just as management without leadership encourages an uninspired style that numbs action.
+This aspect is often overlooked.
+We usually tell people to be great leaders rather than managers.
+However, separating management and leadership can be risky.
+Leadership without management can lead to arrogance, while management without leadership results in an uninspired style.

-One issue with management is the dichotomy of instructions.
-We tell managers to think globally and act locally.
-Work together and compete.
-Constantly change, and maintain order.
-Make the numbers while caring for your employees.
-So managers must weave in these opposing objectives to be effective.
-That illustrates they must concentrate not only on the tasks at hand but also on how they must think.
-Managers require a variety of mindsets.
+One challenge with management is the clash of instructions.
+Managers are told to think globally and act locally, work together, and compete.
+They need to bring about change while maintaining order and focus on numbers while caring for their employees.
+To be effective, managers must balance these opposing objectives.
+This highlights that they need to focus not only on the tasks at hand but also on how they approach their thinking.
+Managers need various mindsets.

 The Mindsets of Managers

 Many businesses know how to get things done but struggle to assess their situations.
 Others become overwhelmed by problems and can’t act quickly.
 Within the same company, different departments may have opposite mindsets.